Chart Color Schemes

 West Pennant Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 17 projects that are expected to impact the area.
-Notable projects include the development at 154-158 Castle Hill Road Cherrybrook, the upgrade of the intersection of Pennant Hills Road and North Rocks Road, Highforest by Mirvac, and the large development site covering 88 hectares in West Pennant Hills.
+The area's performance is significantly influenced by changes in local infrastructure.
+AreaSearch has identified 17 projects that could impact the area.
+Notable projects include the development at 154-158 Castle Hill Road, Cherrybrook (2021), the intersection upgrade on Pennant Hills Road and North Rocks Road (scheduled for completion in late 2023), Highforest by Mirvac (commenced in 2022), and the large development site at West Pennant Hills (88 hectares, expected to start in early 2024).
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.